 Nightshades are a group of plants known as Solanaceae.
 They allegedly got their name because some of them produce flowers overnight and grow in the shade.

-While it is true that some alkaloids are toxic to humans, the amount of these compounds found in commonly consumed nightshades is not a concern.
+Even though humans have enjoyed edible nightshades for a long time, they are sometimes demonized, mainly because they contain compounds called alkaloids.
+Some alkaloids are toxic to humans, but the amount of these compounds found in commonly consumed nightshades is usually not a concern.
+(2).

-Read on to learn about the science behind common claims about nightshades, and why healthy people should not fear them.
+Read on to learn about the science behind common claims about nightshades, and why most people should not fear them.
+You’ll also learn if and when it might be warranted to experiment with eliminating nightshades from your diet to analyze the effects.

 List of Nightshade Foods